Claim: A good samaritan warns a female driver about the armed and dangerous man hiding in the back seat of her car.

-Despite the legend’s many incarnations and long history, there’s no record of its ever coming true.
-It’s a cautionary tale, warning us to be vigilant of our surroundings.

-There just aren’t that many bad guys lurking in backseats to get worried about.
+Despite the legend’s many incarnations and long history, there’s little or no record of its ever playing out in real life.
+It’s merely a cautionary tale warning us to be vigilant of our surroundings — there just aren’t that many bad guys lurking in backseats to get worried about.

-Though there have been rapes wherein the attacker hid in the back seat of an automobile, they can be counted on the fingers of one hand.
-As for carjackings, in the overwhelming majority of them the assailant opens the door and gets into the car while the driver is behind the wheel.
-There's little of this “lurking in the backseat” bit.
+Though there have been rapes wherein the attacker hid in the back seat of an automobile, they are rather rare occurrences (one example of which took place in the Chicago area in March 2013).
+As for carjackings, in the overwhelming majority of them the assailant opens the door and gets into the car while the driver is behind the wheel; there’s little of this “lurking in the backseat” bit.

 The warnings that the woman misunderstood as aggression lead to a surprising turn of events: her fear was misdirected and the danger came from somewhere much closer than she realized, the backseat of her own car!

 The woman, by contrast, is portrayed as completely and irredeemably ineffective.
-In none of the tellings does she catch on to the source of her peril — she always needs a man to set the record straight.
+In none of the tellings does she catch on to the source of her peril; she always needs a man to set the record straight.
 (The task of rescuing her from a dangerous situation also falls to a guy; the woman is never involved in either containing the bad guy until the police arrive or in tussling with him if he tries to escape.)
 Her inability to take care of herself is further driven home by her resolutely acting on the assumption that the man either chasing after her or trying to lure her into the gas station means her harm.
 Unaided, she can’t tell friend from

 In those recountings where anyone’s race is mentioned, the man hiding in the car or the rescuer is invariably black.
 It’s easy to see those versions as a racist reaction to anxiety about being attacked by a member of a feared group: the lurking black man represents the perceived menace of his race, waiting for the proper moment when a back is turned to strike; the rescuer’s attempt to warn the victim is ignored because his color marks him as more likely to be an attacker than a protector.